 Whether you’re gay or straight (or something in between), male, female, trans, or something I’m not clever enough to have a label for, the fact that you’re here means you probably think penises are pretty great.
 And you should!
 And we should talk about it!
 I love when you leave comments and I’ll do my best to respond to everything.

 Wanna say “hey!” or send me links to stuff you think I should talk about?
 I’d love to hear from you!
-You can send me an email here:
+You can send me an email here (but please use my personal site for any correspondance about meeting up or making plans – I cannot discuss that here):